authelia/authelia/docs/content/en/reference/guides/passwords.md

 algorithm is available in your scenario.

 #### Recommended Parameters: Argon2

+**_Important Note:_ The memory parameter assumes you're utilizing the new configuration with the explicit names detailed in the [Argon2 configuration](../../configuration/first-factor/file.md#argon2) documentation.**

 This table adapts the [RFC9106 Parameter Choice] recommendations to our configuration options: